Introduction

 If you have chosen to pursue the VORT method to obtain P1 Provisional Licence, the requirements to obtain your licence are:

-3. U-turn: A U-turn is a manoeuvre used to turn a vehicle around in a wide street or intersection.
+3. U-turn: A U-turn is a maneuver used to turn a vehicle around in a wide street or intersection.

 4. Angle parking: An angle park is a type of parking where the vehicle is parked at an angle to the curb.